FAQ

 Any person who feels a student is a threat to themselves and/or the community can make a BIT referral (including students, parents, faculty and staff, and other community members).

 Whenever possible, you should express your concern(s) directly with the student.
-However, should you have any concern about your safety or the safety of others, your best course of action for the safety of all involved is to contact the BIT or MUPD.
+However, should you have any concerns about your safety or the safety of others, your best course of action for the safety of all involved is to contact the BIT or MUPD.

 You do not have to make this determination; the BIT will do it for you.
 The most critical step is that you report your concern.
 If another campus resource is more appropriate, the BIT will refer the student and handle the transfer of information.